sct2005/TeamProjectCOM2020/new_cases.md

 ## Case Study 12: The Arctic Drift Bias

 ### Domain
-Maritime Logistics / Climate Research
+Climate Research

 ### Deployment Context

-An autonomous navigation AI for icebreakers operating in the Northern Sea Route.
+an autonmous navigation system for ice breakers sailling in the northen sea

 ### Intended Use
-To find the most fuel-efficient path through thinning Arctic ice.
+to find th optimal pathfor fuel efficency.

 ### System Type
-Autonomous Navigation / Pathfinding
+Autonomous Navigation and optimal path finding

 ### Inputs and Assumptions
 - **Historical Ice Thickness:** Data from 2000–2015.
-- **Assumption:** Ice floe movement patterns are cyclical and predictable based on 20th-century models.
+- **Assumption:**  Ice movemnt patterns are predictable not random and canm be predicted based of data from the 20th century.

 ### What Went Wrong

-The system produced misleading routes due to outdated data.
-It was trained on "Old Ice" patterns, but the 2026 Arctic environment consisted mostly of "New Ice," which moves and breaks 40% faster.
-The AI led a fleet into a "clear" channel that closed behind them in hours due to rapid drift.
+system prodiced misleading routes due to being trained on old ice movment but due to global warming current ice moves faster and is more unpredicable, system lead a vessel into a clear path that want clear.

 ### Timeline of Failure + Aftermath
-- **Initial Setup:** Deployed for the summer transit season.
+- **Initial Setup:** Deployment of system.
 - **Trigger Event:** An unpredicted shift in wind direction.
-- **Failure Event:** Three vessels became ice-locked in a "guaranteed clear" route.
+- **Failure Event:** Three vessels became ice-locked in a route that was deemed clear.
-- **Aftermath:** Expensive rescue operations were required; the AI was grounded for lack of real-time adaptability.
+- **Aftermath:** Expensive rescue operations, system was scrapped due

 ### Lessons Learned
-- Climate change creates fundamentally new environmental conditions that historical data cannot predict.
+- Climate change creates new unpredicatablre enviromental conditions that are hard/impossible to predict with historical data
-- Navigation systems in rapidly changing environments need real-time adaptability, not just historical patterns.
+- Navigation systems need real time adabtibilty

 ### Quiz
 - **Q:** What was the key difference between "Old Ice" and "New Ice"?